jonboh/jonboh.github.io/content/posts/shai/index.md

 A detail here to take into account is that the request to explain the command, only includes the command, not the prompt that you entered to generate it.
 This way we avoid biasing the model and contaminating its explanation with the original task.

+You can invoke this explanation once a command has been generated pressing `<C-e>`.

 ![Explaining a generated command](./explanation.gif)

 ## Command Explanation